wilsonism/geo109/syllabus.md

 Bertin, Jacques.
 1983. *Semiology of Graphics: Diagrams, Networks, Maps* (WJ Berg, Trans.).
 Madison, WI: The University of Wisconsin Press, Ltd.

 Imhof, Eduard.
 2007. *Cartographic relief presentation.* ESRI, Inc.

-Krygier, John, and Denis Wood.
-2016. *Making maps: a visual guide to map design for GIS.* 3rd ed.
-New York: Guilford Press.

 Robinson, Arthur Howard.
 1952. *The look of maps: an examination of cartographic design.* University of Wisconsin Press.